 Don't stop using birth control until your lupus has been stable in the mild to moderate range for at least six months.
 Identify an experienced, high-risk obstetrical team; a pediatrician experienced in caring for newborns from lupus pregnancies; and a hospital with the resources for specialized medical care during and after delivery, just in case.

 Care for your skin

 To avoid the effects of sunlight as a trigger for skin flares or simply as source of long-term damage to skin, use sunscreen daily, through all seasons.
-Ask at the cosmetics counter for facial and body moisturizers with sunscreen SPF 30 or more-many product lines have them.
-If possible, obtain a sunscreen that protects from UVA and UVB (contains ecamsule (Mexoryl)) and a high SPF to screen UVB.
+Ask at the cosmetics counter for facial and body moisturizers with sunscreen SPF 30 to 50—many product lines have them.
+If possible, obtain a sunscreen that protects from UVA and UVB (contains ecamsule [Mexoryl]) and a high SPF of 55 or greater to screen UVB.
 Blend darker shades with your usual foundation to add contours and minimize "moon face" from steroid treatment.
 If you have skin lesions or scars that bother you, conceal them with makeup designed for the purpose.

 Protect yourself from sunlight

 Though not all lupus patients experience sunlight as a trigger for skin flares, many do.
 Remember that windows don't block the ultraviolet (UV) light in sunlight, meaning that you can be exposed even when indoors or in a car or train, if you are near windows allowing light in.
 Fluorescent lights are also a source of UV light, but it may be possible to install filters.
-Use sunscreen year-round; look for SPF 30 or higher and protection against both UVA and UVB rays.
+Use sunscreen year-round; look for SPF 55 or higher and protection against UVB rays, as well as UVA protection.
 Wear wide-brimmed hats and protective clothing with a tight weave, to block out sunlight.